People in active addiction do not use drugs to get high

 Wood E, McKinnon M, Strang R, Kendall PR.
 Improving community health and safety in Canada through evidence-based policies on illegal drugs.
 Open Medicine.
 2012;6(1):e35-e40.

 It must be noted that this analysis was done prior to the introduction into the illegal market of more toxic drugs like fentanyl and carfentanil, both synthetic opioids which are much more powerful than morphine.
 These drugs are being laced in to other drugs.
 North America is in the midst of an opioid overdose epidemic.
 It has never been more dangerous to use illegal drugs.
 People struggling with addiction and recreational users of illegal drugs are at risk.
 People who are purchasing these drugs don’t know what they are getting.
 Due to this epidemic, Ottawa Public Health has prepared information for parents on what they need to know about opioids.

 What are the costs to society of different drugs?

 There is a misperception of the relative costs of alcohol and illegal drugs.
 This myth contributes to the discrimination and stigma faced by users of illegal substances.

-In 2002, health care costs for alcohol ($3 billion) were much higher than for illicit drugs ($1 billion).
+In 2002, health care costs for alcohol were $3 billion, much higher than the $1 billion for illicit drugs.
 However, a study shows that Canadians perceived that illegal drug use was a more serious problem!